grokify/ringcentral-sdk-ruby/README.md

 To make generic API requests, use included `Faraday` client which can be accessed via `client.http`.
 The client automatically adds the correct access token to the HTTP request and handles OAuth token refresh using the `OAuth` gem.

+This is useful to access many API endpoints which do not have custom wrappers and for debugging purposes.

 ```ruby
 http = client.http
 ```